Envelopes of the Thurston metric on Teichm\"uller space: Preliminaries

 \subsection{Maximally stretched laminations}

-Given distinct $X$ and $Y$ in $\T(S)$, the \emph{maximally stretched lamination} $\Lambda(X,Y)$ from $X$ to $Y$ is the largest chain recurrent geodesic lamination $\lambda$ with following property: there exists a $\exp(d_{Th}(X,Y))$-Lipschitz map, homotopic to the identity map, from a neighbourhood of $\lambda$ on $X$ to a neighbourhood of $\lambda$ on $Y$, which takes leaves of $\lambda$ on $X$ to corresponding leaves of $\lambda$ on $Y$ by multiplying arclength by a factor of $\exp(d_{Th}(X,Y))$.
+Given distinct $X$ and $Y$ in $\T(S)$, the \emph{maximally stretched lamination} $\Lambda(X,Y)$ from $X$ to $Y$\footnote{This is referred to in Thurston's seminal work \cite{Thurston1986} as the \enquote{maximal ratio-maximizing chain recurrent lamination}.} is the largest chain recurrent geodesic lamination $\lambda$ with following property: there exists an $\exp(d_{Th}(X,Y))$-Lipschitz map, homotopic to the identity map, from a neighbourhood of $\lambda$ on $X$ to a neighbourhood of $\lambda$ on $Y$, which takes leaves of $\lambda$ on $X$ to corresponding leaves of $\lambda$ on $Y$ by multiplying arclength by a factor of $\exp(d_{Th}(X,Y))$.
 It is also the union of all chain recurrent geodesic laminations with the aforementioned property \cite[Theorem 8.2]{Thurston1998}.
-Equivalently, the maximally stretched lamination is also the union of chain-recurrent laminations to which the restriction of every Lipschitz map from $X$ to $Y$ with the extremal Lipschitz constant, which is homotopic to the identity, takes leaves of $\lambda$ on $X$ to corresponding leaves of $\lambda$ on $Y$ by multiplying arclength by a factor of $\exp(d_{Th}(X,Y))$.
+Equivalently, as a second version, the maximally stretched lamination is also the union of chain-recurrent laminations to which the restriction of every Lipschitz map from $X$ to $Y$ with the extremal Lipschitz constant, which is homotopic to the identity, takes leaves of $\lambda$ on $X$ to corresponding leaves of $\lambda$ on $Y$ by multiplying arclength by a factor of $\exp(d_{Th}(X,Y))$.
 (For the equivalence between these two descriptions, we refer to \cite[Section 9]{GueritaudKassel2017}, see also \cite[Section 5]{DaskalopoulosUhlenbeck2022} for a related discussion.)

 We recall the following theorem of Thurston on limits of maximally stretched laminations.